bandframework/surmise/docs/howtocalibration.rst

 framework.
 We illustrate this with ``directbayeswoodbury``--a calibrator method located in the directory ``\calibrationmethods``.

-In surmise, all calibrator methods are automatically discovered from `.py` code files under `src/surmise/calibrationmethods`.
+In surmise, all calibrator methods are automatically discovered from `.py` code files under ``\calibrationmethods``.
 A calibrator class calls the user input method via the filename without extension, e.g., `directbayeswoodbury`, and fits the corresponding calibrator.
 :py:meth:`surmise.calibration.calibrator.fit` is the main :py:class:`surmise.calibration.calibrator` class methods.
 It also provides the functionality of updating and manipulating the fitted calibrator by :py:meth:`surmise.calibration.calibrator.predict` class methods.

 In order to use the functionality of the base class :py:class:`surmise.calibration.calibrator`, we categorize the functions to be included in a new emulation method (for example, ``directbayeswoodbury``) into two categories.

 Mandatory functions
 ++++++++++++++++++++